Michael Doleac: Career

 In 1998, the Orlando Magic drafted Doleac with the 12th pick in the 1st round.
 As a rookie in 1999, Doleac was named to the NBA All-Rookie Second Team.
-In 2001, Doleac was traded from the Magic to the Cleveland Cavaliers for Brendan Haywood.
-Doleac later played for the New York Knicks (2002–2004), Denver Nuggets (2004), Miami Heat (2004–2007), and Minnesota Timberwolves (2007–2008).
+On the day of the 2001 NBA draft, Doleac was traded from the Magic to the Cleveland Cavaliers for Brendan Haywood, who was then traded to the Washington Wizards for Laron Profit and a future first-round draft pick.

+Doleac later played for the New York Knicks from 2002 to 2004, when he was traded to the Atlanta Hawks in a three-team trade.
+Doleac was waived by the Hawks, and signed with the Denver Nuggets for the remainder of the season.
+Doleac then played for the Miami Heat from 2004 to 2007, when he was traded to the Minnesota Timberwolves, along with Antoine Walker and Wayne Simien, for Mark Blount and Ricky Davis.
 The highlight of his career was in 2005–2006, when he won an NBA title with the Miami Heat as the team's backup center behind the Hall of Famer, Shaquille O'Neal.

 Doleac retired after a 10-year NBA career after the 2007–2008 NBA season.
-He retired as a member of the Minnesota Timberwolves, who acquired him, along with Antoine Walker and Wayne Simien, in a deal that brought Mark Blount and Ricky Davis to the Heat.

-After retirement, Doleac returned to the University of Utah initially planning to pursue a medical degree, but switched to studying for his masters in physics.
+After retirement, Doleac returned to the University of Utah initially planning to pursue a medical degree, but switched to studying for his master's degree in physics.
 In 2009, Doleac became a graduate manager for the University of Utah men's basketball team.

+Personal life

-Doleac had several songs created for him on ESPN's The Dan Le Batard Show with Stugotz.
+Doleac had several songs created for him on ESPN's (now Draft Kings) The Dan Le Batard Show with Stugotz.

+Coaching

 Doleac taught physics, and coached the boys' varsity basketball team at Park City High School in Park City, Utah.